sethbarrett50/piborg-pid/README.md

 ## Usage
 To use the code, follow these steps:

-1.Clone the repository to your Raspberry Pi.
+1. Clone the repository to your Raspberry Pi.
-1.Install the required libraries (OpenCV and ThunderBorg) using their respective installation 1.instructions.
+1. Install the required libraries (OpenCV and ThunderBorg) using their respective installation instructions.
-1.Connect the Raspberry Pi camera module and the ThunderBorg motor controller to the Raspberry Pi.
+1. Connect the Raspberry Pi camera module and the ThunderBorg motor controller to the Raspberry Pi.
-1.Connect the motor controller to the robot's motors.
+1. Connect the motor controller to the robot's motors.
-1.Modify the desired_distance variable in the pid_loop function to set the desired distance between the lead car and the robot.
+1. Modify the desired_distance variable in the pid_loop function to set the desired distance between the lead car and the robot.
-1.Run the pid_controller.py file with Python 3.x.
+1. Run the pid_controller.py file with Python 3.x.

 ## License
 This repository is licensed with the Unlicense, which means you can use the code for any purpose without any restrictions.
 See the LICENSE file for more information.